honeynet/droidbot/index.md

 this evaluator requires a DroidBox emulator already started.
 The evaluator will generate a markdown report containing the detailed comparisons.
 I have already published some of the visualized reports in [List of Posts](list-of-posts).

+## Limitations

+1. When running DroidBot with DroidBox, DroidBox counts accesses to sensitive resources as sensitive behaviours, but DroidBot have to access some of them (socket, fd, etc.) to do things, so does `monkey`.
+It cause DroidBox mistaking DroidBot's benign actions for sensitive behaviours (false positives).
+Thus we disabled monitoring of some resources in the tailored version of DroidBox.
+It is a temporary solution because it causes some false negatives.
+2. Although we evaluated DroidBot by comparing the log counts of DroidBox and saw some advantages of DroidBot, we don't think the log count is a very reasonable matrix.
+The better matrix is `test coverage`, however we have not found a good way to measure test coverage of app.
+(Most of existing test coverage tools require source code or repackaging, but we want DroidBot applied to all of the apps, including those without source code or cannot be repackaged.)
+3. Although DroidBot is smarter than monkey, it is far less intelligent than manual testing.
+DroidBot is weak in understanding the view and dealing with unexpected situations, for example, It may be confused by login screens, popup windows, drop-down menus, and so on.

 ## List of Posts